The Best 25 Coffee Grinders of 2022

 My Observations

-I’m not completely sure what the crack is here if I’m honest, because there are recent reviews (recent at the time of writing) that contradict each other where grinding for espresso coffee is concerned, with one user saying they choked their Sage Bambino at a finer setting, with standard baskets, nevertheless with another user saying that it doesn’t grind anywhere near fine enough for espresso coffee with standard baskets.
+I’m not completely sure what the crack is here if I’m honest, because there are recent reviews (recent at the time of writing) that contradict each other where grinding for espresso is concerned, with one user saying they choked their Sage Bambino at a finer setting, with standard baskets, but with another user saying that it doesn’t grind anywhere near fine enough for espresso with standard baskets.

 Check Price – Shop CoffeeCheck Price – Amazon UK